d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 One way that Gluon does this is by allowing for *hybridization*, which will be described later.
-Here, the Python interpreter executes a block the first time it is invoked.
+Here, the Python interpreter executes a module the first time it is invoked.
 The Gluon runtime records what is happening and the next time around it short-circuits calls to Python.